Leave No Trace

 Camp Member Participation/LNT Rating

-Just like Burning Man rates camps with a Green/Yellow/Red moop score, Entheos will do the same with campers based on input from camp department leads.
+Just like Burning Man rates camps with a Green/Yellow/Red MOOP score, Entheos does the same with campers based upon input from camp department leads.

 YELLOW: You were pretty cool, but there is some room for improvement around participation with volunteer shifts, strike/moop efforts and/or being an awesome, neighborly camper.
-You will be invited to camp with us again, we all have room for improvement.
+You will be invited to camp with us again, because we all have room for improvement, but you will not be a Returning Member in Good Standing.

-RED: Maybe it just wasn't your year, but your fellow campmates viewed you to be a substanial burden on the camp rather than a committed contributor.
+RED: Maybe it just wasn't your year, but your fellow campmates viewed you to be a substanial burden on the camp rather than a genuine participant.
 Absent a really compelling reason to give it another chance, you will not be invited to camp with Entheos again.

-Last year, approximately 75% of camp fell into the green category, 23% in the yellow category, and 2% in the red category.
-Let's work together to make this year 100% green!
+Last year, approximately 30% of the camp fell into the Gold category, 45% of camp fell into the Green category, 23% in the Yellow category, 1.6% in the Red category, and 0.4% in the Black category.
+Let's work together to make this year 100% Gold and Green!

 How to Leave No Trace